 The pandemic has effected every aspect of all our lives and it has also had an impact on the future budget settlements for fire and rescue services, which are likely to be for one year only, instead of the hoped for three-year settlement that would allow longer term planning.
-You can rest assured however, that the Fire and Rescue Authority will continue to have the best interests of our communities at heart and our focus will remain on our Mission of Safer Stronger Communities, Safe Effective Firefighters.
+You can rest assured however, that the Fire and Rescue Authority will continue to have the best interests of our communities at heart and our focus will remain on our Vision; to be the best fire and rescue service in the UK and our Purpose; here to serve, here to protect, here to keep you safe.